13sauca13/Cyberops-associate/README.md

 + 8 – Echo request (for ping)
 + 11 – Time Exceeded (TTL became 0)

-As you will see later in the course, a cybersecurity analyst knows that the optional ICMP payload field can be used in an attack vector to exfiltrate data.
+The optional ICMP payload field can be used in an attack vector to exfiltrate data.

 :memo: